How The CIA Found A Soviet Sub — Without The Soviets Knowing

 When the CIA took to Twitter in 2014, it began with this: "We can neither confirm nor deny that this is our first tweet."

 Greg Myre is a national security correspondent.
-Follow him @gregmyre1.
+Follow him @gregmyre1